 GLP-1 receptor agonists are injectable medications often prescribed with other drugs.
-They help increase insulin production and slow down digestion to aid in reducing blood sugar levels.
-Research shows they may also reduce blood pressure, cholesterol levels, and weight.
+They help increase insulin production and slow down digestion to aid in reducing blood sugar levels. shows they may also reduce blood pressure, cholesterol levels, and weight.
 Possible side effects are pancreatitis and nausea.

 Amylin analogues slow digestion, which can help lower glucose after meals.
 They may cause nausea.

 Alpha-glucosidase inhibitors help to reduce blood sugars after meals by slowing down the breakdown of starches and sugars.
 They may cause gas, diarrhea, and low blood sugar.

 SGLT2 inhibitors block sodium-glucose transport proteins to prevent the kidneys from reabsorbing glucose into your bloodstream.
 Excess sugar is expelled through your urine.
 Possible side effects include increased risk of urinary tract infections and low blood sugar.

 Injectable insulin may be prescribed if your body can no longer produce any or an adequate amount of insulin on its own or can’t process it properly.
 Injectable insulin helps your body use glucose as energy.
 There are several types of insulin available.
 Your doctor can help you determine which is right for you.
 Side effects may include weight gain and low blood sugar.